-As of March 31, 2012, we had the following contractual obligations.
+As of June 30, 2012, we had the following contractual obligations.
 On June 29, 2011, we entered into an agreement with our Manager pursuant to which our Manager is entitled to receive a management fee and the reimbursement of certain expenses.
 The management fee will be calculated and payable quarterly in arrears in an amount equal to 1.50% of our shareholder's equity, per annum.
 Our Manager will use the proceeds from its management fee in part to pay compensation to its officers and personnel, who, notwithstanding that certain of them also are our officers, will receive no cash compensation directly from us.
 We are required to reimburse our Manager for operating expenses related to us incurred by our Manager, including certain salary expenses and other expenses relating to legal, accounting, due diligence and other services.
-For the quarter ended March 31, 2012 the Manager had incurred approximately \$0.9 million of reimbursable expenses.
+For the three and six months ended June 30, 2012 the Manager had incurred approximately \$0.9 million and \$1.8 million of reimbursable expenses, respectively.
 Currently, our Manager waives its right to request reimbursement from us of these expenses until such time as it determines to rescind the waiver in part or in whole.